 A member or a law firm with a pooled or specific trust investment account at a savings institution insured by Canada Deposit Insurance Corporation, (“CDIC”) must register as a professional trustee with CDIC through their savings institution.
 That professional trustee designation must be maintained annually.
 This is required to ensure that client funds in the trust account(s) receive the maximum amount of recovery in event of the failure of a CDIC insured financial institution.

-The Society wishes to remind members of Law Society Rule 5-50 which requires compliance with the reporting and disclosure requirements set forth in The Canada Deposit Insurance Corporation Act, the Schedule thereto and the CDIC Joint and Trust Account Disclosure By-law.
+The Society wishes to remind members of Law Society Rule 5-53 which requires compliance with the reporting and disclosure requirements set forth in The Canada Deposit Insurance Corporation Act (the “Act”), and the Schedule thereto.

 For further information members are referred to the provisions of the Canada Deposit Insurance Corporation Act R.S.C.
-1985, C-3, the Schedule thereto and the CDIC Joint and Trust Account Disclosure By-law SOR/95-279.
+1985, c.
+C-3, and the Schedule thereto.

 [Updated as to Rule numbers, June 2017]